RWilliamsCoding/trumpvsharris/README.md

 As the website is called US Election 2024, I wanted to go for a patriotic hero image for the Home page, which is why I've gone for the classic american flag.

-I also wanted to keep the reasoning for the site obvious, in the interest of UX, which is why on the home page I have also used a Trump Vs. Kamala side by side.
+I also wanted to keep the reasoning for the site obvious, in the interest of UX, which is why on the Home page, I have also used a Trump vs. Kamala side-by-side image.
 Then split this image up for consistency on their individual pages.

 ### Wireframes